sjsrey/gis321f16/README.md

 **License**

 All the software we will be using in this course falls under an [open source license][license].
-Additionally, we build on the shoulders of many giants in this course and will be adapting materials from the [Software Carpentry][sc] project that has generously provided instructural materials under a [Creative Commons Attribution License][CCAL].
+Additionally, we build on the shoulders of many giants in this course and will be adapting materials from the [Software Carpentry][sc] project that has generously provided instructional materials under a [Creative Commons Attribution License][CCAL].

 All materials associated with this course are placed under the [Creative Commons Attribution License][CCAL].